zeekox/mauro.io/app/index.md

 - [GitHub](https://github.com/zeekox) projects
 - [Certified ScrumMaster](http://www.scrumalliance.org/community/profile/mcarabotti) certificate

-## Mountain Bike Racing
+## Cycling
+I enjoy riding all kind of bicycles but most of the time it's on a road bike or a mountain bike.

-I currently race for the [Alouette Racing Team](http://www.alouettes.ch/v%C3%A9los-accessoires-ski/team-alouettes-ch/carabotti-mauro/), some of my race results are available on [Datasport](http://services.datasport.com/myDSinfo.htm?acode=2518US5CL&r=1204.4516290328465).
+Some of my race results are available on [Datasport](http://services.datasport.com/myDSinfo.htm?acode=2518US5CL&r=1204.4516290328465), but now I prefer to ride without competition.

 ## Blog
 {% for post in site.posts %}